Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Differentiable inverse Convolution

 \subsection{Direct cross–section supervision and the inverse loss}

 In addition to the pointwise $S$ loss, the model is supervised \emph{directly} by the experimental triple–differential cross-sections.
-We define an aggregator that maps each training row $i$ (with inputs $X_i=(x_{1,i},x_{2,i},q_{T,i},Q_{M,i})$) to the corresponding experimental bin $j=(\text{dataset},Q_{M},q_T)$ and forms \begin{widetext}
+We define an aggregator $G_i$ that maps each training row $i$ (with inputs $X_i=(x_{1,i},x_{2,i},q_{T,i},Q_{M,i})$) to the corresponding experimental kinematic bin $j=(\text{dataset},Q_{M},q_T)$ and forms the cross-section,\footnote{For brevity we denote the measured (binned) cross-section as $A_j^{\exp}$ and the prediction as $A_j^{\text{pred}}$.} \begin{widetext}